sivakumarG14/feedback-sentiment-analysis/README.md

-#  Student Feedback Sentiment Analysis System
+# 📊 Student Feedback Sentiment Analysis System

-> A full-stack web application that collects student course feedback through a multi-step survey, automatically analyzes the sentiment (Positive / Negative / Neutral) using a **Rule-Based NLP Model**, encrypts feedback for privacy, and presents insights on an **Admin Analytics Dashboard** with charts and word clouds.
+> A full-stack web application that collects student course feedback through a multi-step survey, automatically analyzes the sentiment (Positive / Negative / Neutral) using a **Rule-Based NLP Model**, encrypts feedback for privacy, and presents insights on an **Admin Analytics Dashboard** with charts.

 ---

-##  Table of Contents
+## 📌 Table of Contents

 1. [Project Overview](#-project-overview)
 2. [Key Features](#-key-features)